junguler/_svg-css-animations/README.md

 <stop offset="100%" stop-color="magenta" />
 </linearGradient>
 ```
-you are not limited in setting up these gradients at all and it does not need to start at 0% and end at 100% either, you can have as many colors as you want and at any point yout want, either with transparency (alpha) or not, here is another more involved example
+you are not limited in setting up these gradients at all and it does not need to start at 0% and end at 100% either, you can have as many colors as you want and at any point you want, either with transparency (alpha) or not, here is another more involved example
 ```
 <linearGradient id="grad">
 <stop offset="20%" stop-color="cyan" />